GeostatsGuy/GeostatsPy/README.md

 * **Travis Salomaki** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
 Improving package docs.

+* **Javier Santos** - one of Michael Pyrcz's graduate students contributed the post processing algorithm for summarizing over multiple realizations.

 ## Package Inventory

 Here's a list and some details on each of the functions available.